 - To follow recruitment policy in a way that is being given as employment policy examples and recruitment policy examples.

 Why organisations need to have Internal Hiring policy in place ?

 - To ensure hiring of right candidate following the right employment policy examples and recruitment policy examples.

 - To have clarity on the process and procedure to be followed to hire the most eligible candidate according to internal hiring policy.

 - Proper match of job description with the business need.

 - Fair selection of candidates following the principles of recruitment policy as explained in the recruitment and selection policy sample below

 .For proper utilisation of timings it is necessary to have a well defined recruitment and selection policy sample in place.
-The very first step to have an effective hiring is by having the right recruitment policy sample in place.
+The very first step to have an effective hiring is by having the right recruitment and Selection policy sample in place.

 There are various factors that affect the recruitment policy of an organisation.